arpan-52/test_svfits/SVFITS.md

 ## Overview

 svfits is a C utility  for conversion of the SPOTLIGHT raw 1.3ms visibility dump files into a multi-source random group UVFITS file.
 This can then be imported into standard interferometric imaging packages.
 The default mode is to identify the time-frequency subset of the data that contains the burst signal and convert only that data into a UVFITS file.
-This results in  the output file being significantly smaller than the input file
+This results in  the output file being significantly smaller than the input file.
+This note documents the usage for svfits-0.96.

 ## Background